Alejogb1/job-board/blog-data/why-does-cypress-report-a-cross-origin-error-even-if-the-host-remains-the-same.md

 id: "why-does-cypress-report-a-cross-origin-error-even-if-the-host-remains-the-same"
 ---

-Let's tackle this directly.
+directly.
 It's a scenario I've personally navigated several times, particularly when dealing with complex application architectures that aren't always transparent in their routing mechanisms.
-The apparent paradox of Cypress throwing a cross-origin error while *seemingly* staying on the same host is frequently a result of how the browser interprets and manages domains and origins, especially when dealing with redirects, subdomains, or iframes.
-The "host" isn’t the sole determinant; it's the *origin* that matters, and origins include the protocol, domain, and port.
+The apparent paradox of Cypress throwing a cross-origin error while _seemingly_ staying on the same host is frequently a result of how the browser interprets and manages domains and origins, especially when dealing with redirects, subdomains, or iframes.
+The "host" isn’t the sole determinant; it's the _origin_ that matters, and origins include the protocol, domain, and port.

 The key lies in understanding the same-origin policy.
 This browser security mechanism prevents scripts from one origin accessing data from another origin.
 It’s a cornerstone of web security, preventing malicious code from one site meddling with another.
 Where it gets tricky is that even subtle variations in the origin are treated as distinct entities.
 For instance, `http://example.com` and `https://example.com` are different origins.
 Likewise, `example.com` and `www.example.com` are distinct.
 The same holds true for different port numbers on the same domain (`example.com:80` vs `example.com:8080`).